 Bad: Stop start does not work below three degrees centigrade.
 Originally best in class meant a long waiting list.

 Good: Coupe-styled SUV designed as a smaller version of the X6.
 Diesel engines only including xDrive 35d version.

 Bad: Not on sale until summer 2014.

 Bad: Far from nimble.
 Not as practical as an X5.
 Intimidating to other drivers.
-Think carefully about the image it will portray of you.

 Good: Stylish and refined roadster coupe with folding hard top.
 Strong performance from 6 cylinder engines.
 Much improved steering feel came as part of 2013 revamp.

 Bad: Top sDrive 35i 340PS engine is expensive, but not compared to a 340PS F-Type Jaguar.